 An easy tip to increase the overall impact of natural light in a room is to place mirrors and other highly reflective objects to reflect the maximum amount at certain times of the day.
 Reflected light will help to give the whole area a brighter feel and make it look more spacious at the same time, especially you experiment with the placement of mirrors until the most pleasing effect is achieved.
 Keep the windows clean and grime free and the extra amount of light that spills into any room can be startling.

 Another option is to have skylights professionally installed.
 While old-fashioned skylights tend to let in unrestricted amounts of sunlight, modern ones can prevent the full force of the sun from entering the room.
 Instead, you have a more natural, diffused glow during the day.
 This tactic may be particularly useful for rear strata home designs as the front of the structure can sometimes prevent the rear from having full access to sunlight.

 Remember that one aspect of unfiltered sunlight is that it will fade many materials, some of them very rapidly indeed.
 Protect cherished items and ensure that wall art is not exposed to too much direct sunlight.

-New Level have set the standard for double-storey homes and encourage you to view our collection to see just how beautifully and naturally your home can be lit with some good advice and careful planning.
+Residential Building WA have set the standard for double-storey homes and encourage you to view our collection to see just how beautifully and naturally your home can be lit with some good advice and careful planning.